Manga: Penguin Revolution

 - Are We Getting This?: A variation occurs when a fight breaks out between Ryo and Narazaki on the set of Animal Spirit Heroes: since their characters have a fight scene, the director promptly orders the cameras to start rolling.

 - Attack Hello: Yuzuru Narazaki to Yukari.
 All.
 The.
 Time.
+Even in the Distant Finale, he's still at it.

 - Attractive Bent-Gender: Ryo as "Ryoko".
 By volume seven, so much has been made of what a pretty girl Ryo makes that he frets he will end up making his living as an actress instead of an actor.
 Also, Yuzuru Narazaki, who makes an unusually tall but attractive traditional Japanese woman when dressed in a kimono.